jsison2021/jsison2021/README.md

-- 👋 Hi, I’m Justin Sison
+👋 Hi, I’m Justin Sison

-- 👀 I’m interested in web development
-- 🌱 I’m currently learning computer science
-- 💞️ I’m looking to collaborate on anything
+I am always eager to learn new and innovative technologies.
+My main interests are in Software Development, Web/Mobile App Development, and Data Analytics.

-- 📫 How to reach me at jsison2021@fau.edu
+📫 Reach me at jsison64@yahoo.com

 <!---
 jsison2021/jsison2021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.